Iguassu Scenes

 Luggage Lockers

-In Brazil, there are luggage lockers available for renting at the IGU airport, at the entrance to the Iguassu National Park, at the coach/bus station in Foz do Iguassu and at the Itaipu Dam.
+In Brazil, there are luggage lockers available for rent at the Foz do Iguacu IGU airport, at the entrance to the Iguassu National Park, at the coach/bus station in Foz do Iguassu and at the Itaipu Dam.

-In Argentina, there are luggage lockers available for renting at the entrance to the Iguazu National Park, at Jaguar House restaurant in the Iguazu National Park and at the coach/bus station in Puerto Iguazu.
+In Argentina, there are luggage lockers available for rent at the entrance to the Iguazu National Park and at the coach/bus station in Puerto Iguazu.

 Downtown, Brazil